Qonfused/OSX-Hyper-V/docs/README.md

 For Windows users, refer to [aka.ms/wslinstall](aka.ms/wslinstall) and [aka.ms/wsl2](aka.ms/wsl2) for instructions on installing wsl and upgrading to the wsl2 kernel (recommended).
 - You can install a Linux distribution directly from the Microsoft Store (e.g. [Ubuntu 20.04.5 LTS](https://apps.microsoft.com/store/detail/ubuntu-20045-lts/9MTTCL66CPXJ)).
-- Alternatively, you can [setup devcontainers](https://code.visualstudio.com/docs/devcontainers/containers#_installation) with Docker and VSCode to run a containerized Linux environment on top of wsl.
-The [devcontainer](/.devcontainer/devcontainer.json) for this project will setup and build the project automatically upon container creation.
+- Alternatively, you can [setup devcontainers](https://code.visualstudio.com/docs/devcontainers/containers#_installation) with Docker and VSCode to run a containerized Linux environment on top of the wsl backend.
+  - The [devcontainer](/.devcontainer/devcontainer.json) for this project will setup and build the project automatically upon container creation.

 For Linux users (or wsl), ensure you install the following packages:
 - Install with `sudo apt install curl libarchive-tools acpica-tools`